apecloud/kubeblocks/docs/user_docs/kubeblocks-for-apecloud-mysql/proxy/apecloud-mysql-proxy.md

 <TabItem value="kbcli" label="kbcli" default>

-1. Enable the etcd addon and create an etcd cluster.
+1. Enable the etcd Addon and create an etcd cluster.

-   1. Install and enable the etcd addon.
-You need to install the etcd addon first since the etcd addon is not installed by default.
+   1. Install and enable the etcd Addon.
+You need to install the etcd Addon first since the etcd Addon is not installed by default.
 Refer to [Addons installation tutorial](./../../installation/install-with-kbcli/install-addons.md) for details.

        ```bash
-       # 1. Check whether the KubeBlocks addon index is added
+       # 1. Check whether the KubeBlocks Addon index is added
        kbcli addon index list

        # If the list is empty, add the index
        kbcli addon index add kubeblocks https://github.com/apecloud/block-index.git

-       # 2. Search the etcd addon
+       # 2. Search the etcd Addon
        kbcli addon search etcd

-       # 3. Install the etcd addon
+       # 3. Install the etcd Addon
        kbcli addon install etcd --index kubeblocks --version 0.9.0

-       # 4. Enable the etcd addon
+       # 4. Enable the etcd Addon
        kbcli addon enable etcd

-       # 5. Check whether the etcd addon is enabled.
+       # 5. Check whether the etcd Addon is enabled.
        kbcli addon list
        ```